-Ok, so we all know that Botox is a superhero when it comes to getting rid of dynamic wrinkles.
-And if you’ve read my article 8 ways to use Botox, you’ll know that it can be used for loads of medical purposes too.
+We all know that botulinum toxin is a superhero when it comes to getting rid of dynamic wrinkles.
+And if you’ve read our article 8 ways to use wrinkle relaxers, you’ll know that it can be used for loads of medical purposes too.
 But jawline slimming?
 So, how does that work then?
-That was my question when I was first introduced to the concept.
-I mean, when I think of slimming, I think of fat reduction and body contouring techniques, like fat freezing or EMSculpt, not botulinum toxin.
-But, actually, when it comes to slimming the jawline, Botox is a pretty good option.
-Stay tuned for the how, the why, and a whole lot more.
+When we think of 'slimming' we often think of fat reduction and body contouring techniques, like fat freezing or EMSculpt, not botulinum toxin.
+But, actually, when it comes to slimming the jawline, masseter relaxing is a pretty good option.

-To understand why you might get Botox for the jawline, first, it’s important to understand the muscle that is injected - the masseter muscle.
+To understand why you might get this treatment, first, it’s important to understand the muscle that is injected - the masseter muscle.
 Masseters are the muscles on either side of the face that are responsible for chewing.
-So, it’s thanks to them that we can enjoy chocolate, pizza and all those other yummy foods we need to really get our teeth into.
+So, it’s thanks to them that we can enjoy steak and chips with a side dose of garlic bread.

-However, for people who grind their teeth or clench their jaw (hello!), the pressure that is put on the masseter muscle, as a consequence, causes it to get one hell of a workout.
-I mean, think about it.
-When you go to the gym (this is hypothetical, of course), the more you work on your biceps, the bigger and stronger they grow.
+However, for people who grind their teeth or clench their jaw, the pressure that is put on the masseter muscle, as a consequence, causes it to get one hell of a workout.
+Think about it.
+When you go to the gym, the more you work on your biceps, the bigger and stronger they grow.
 Constantly working out your masseter muscle through clenching and grinding has the same effect and can cause the muscle to grow, which can have several not-so-great impacts.
 The first is that the jaw can become painful and uncomfortable - and it’s not only the jaw either.
 People who suffer with jaw pain (or TMJ) often complain of headaches too, which are caused by excessive clenching.

 The second effect of a clenched masseter is a square jawline, which some see as being a more masculine shape.
 And this makes sense when we think of the gym analogy from earlier.
 Overworking muscles makes them bigger, so of course our masseters change the shape of our face and jawline if we keep on clenching.
 But, fortunately, botulinum toxin injections into the masseters can help reduce this effect.

-So, masseter Botox (AKA jawline Botox) simply works by a medically qualified practitioner injecting tiny amounts of botulinum toxin into multiple areas of the masseter muscle.
-In small doses, Botox relaxes the muscle.
+So, masseter relaxing (AKA jawline Botox) simply works by a medically qualified practitioner, ideally a dentist, injecting tiny amounts of botulinum toxin into multiple areas of the masseter muscle.
+In small doses, it relaxes the muscle.

-When the results of the botox begin to take effect, you should start to notice that your jawline doesn’t contract as much, and the masseters should start to atrophy (waste away) slightly.
+When the results begin to take effect, you should start to notice that your jawline doesn’t contract as much, and the masseters should start to atrophy (waste away) slightly.
 This results in a slimming of the jawline, giving the face more of a V shape.

-Added benefits of Botox for jawline slimming are reduced clenching, and, for some, less headaches.
+Added benefits of jawline slimming are reduced clenching, and, for some, fewer headaches.

-At the moment, masseter Botox is not an FDA-approved treatment, but it is widely used by practitioners.
+At the moment, masseter relaxing is not an FDA-approved treatment, so the drug is used "off-licene" but it is widely used by practitioners.
 If you decide to go ahead with the treatment, it’s really important that your practitioner takes the time to offer a full consultation, explaining the process, the side effects and more.